August 23, 2022

 Is a shocking solution safe for my dental equipment?

-Shock solution, whether you are using diluted bleach or Liquid Ultra is safe for equipment generally speaking, but some manufacturers do specify not to use diluted bleach.
+Shock solutions are, generally speaking, safe for equipment.
+Though some manufacturers do specify not to use diluted bleach.
 We always recommend following the manufacturer’s guidelines to protect equipment.

-However, neither shocking solution is safe for patient consumption.
+However, no shock solution is safe for patient consumption.
 Therefore, it is essential that after shocking you flush your lines with warm water for 2 minutes and cold water for 1 minute.

 We also often get asked if shocking will lead to the corrosion of dental equipment.
 Because dental professionals invest a lot in their equipment, it’s understandable why dental offices would be concerned about this.
 You should not experience any corrosion or damage to dental equipment if you follow the instructions provided by manufacturers.